astral-sh/ruff/README.md

 #### [`line-length`](#line-length)

-The line length to use when enforcing long-lines violations (like E501).
+ The line length to use when enforcing long-lines violations and fixes.

 **Default value**: `88`